mirandajaorenzo26/url-shortener/README.md

 - Copy the shortened link to their clipboard in a single click
 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty

-### Features

-- Generates random passwords with customizable length.
-- Allows the inclusion of uppercase letters, lowercase letters, numbers, and special characters in the generated passwords.
-- Provides an intuitive user interface for easy password generation.

 ### Screenshots